Leo506/DatabaseConnectionInspector/README.md

 ## Features list v2.0
 - [x] Specify action that would be invoke if connection failed
-- [x] Support for all connection providers who provide a class that implements `DbConnection` class
+- [x] Support for all connection providers who provide a class that implements `IDbConnection` interface
 - [x] Logger for inspector
 ### Note
 Architecture has been redesigned, so a new version is not compatible with old one

+## Features list v3.0
+- [x] Attribute based inspection
+Starting with this version connection inspection would be called only for controller methods marked by special attribute `RequireDbInspection`

 ## How to use library
 Here the example of how you can use this library in your Asp.Net project (from Exmaple project)

 ### Common use
+In your `Program.cs` or `Startup.cs` file:
 ```c#
 app.UseDbConnectionInspector(new ConnectionOptions()
 {